Chinyere3699/TAXEASE_-Nigeria-Tax-Calculator/user-guide.md

-# TaxEase User Guide
+# Taxease User Guide

 ## Version Information

-Product Name: TaxEase
+Product Name: Taxease

 Version: 1.00

 # 1. Introduction

-## About TaxEase
+## About Taxease

-TaxEase is a mobile-first tax management platform designed to help Nigerian employees, freelancers, SMEs, payroll officers, HR teams, accountants, and tax consultants calculate, understand, and manage tax obligations with ease.
+Taxease is a mobile-first tax management platform designed to help Nigerian employees, freelancers, SMEs, payroll officers, HR teams, accountants, and tax consultants calculate, understand, and manage tax obligations with ease.

 The platform simplifies tax calculations by providing transparent PAYE computations, tax breakdowns, payroll processing tools, educational resources, and downloadable reports.

 ## Purpose of This Guide

-This guide explains how to use TaxEase and its key features.
+This guide explains how to use Taxease and its key features.

 # 2. Getting Started

 ## Create an Account

-To create a TaxEase account:
+To create a Taxease account:

-1. Open the TaxEase application
+1. Open the Taxease application
 2. Select **Register**
 3. Enter the required information
 4. Verify your account if prompted